 However, it’s much easier to contact me to book.

-Payment is to me directly in cash or you can pay via paypal by clicking your option below
+Payment is to me directly in cash or you can pay via paypal by clicking below on either30min treatment or 50min treatment.

 How much does it cost?